TownsendBrown/onion-os-jellyfin-clients/README.md

 * Onion OS installation

 # Installation
-* USING THE PROVIDED CONFIG: Update the SERVER_URL and API_KEY lines in the jellyfin_config.txt files inside the app folders.
+* USING THE PROVIDED CONFIG: Update the SERVER_URL and API_KEY lines in the jellyfin_config.txt files inside BOTH app folders.
 * Place jellyfin client folder(s) into the App folder located in the root of the SD card.

 # Usage